dzeiocom/hyperions/README.md

-# Hyperion
+# Hyperions

-Hyperion is a library that allow you to make changes to the HTML content by using a mix of `<template />` and `JSON` Reponse from API endpoints
+Hyperions is a library that allow you to make changes to the HTML content by using a mix of `<template />` and `JSON` Reponse from API endpoints

 ## Installation